 Prior to July 1, 2011, the DSB purchased insurance to cover the cost of prescribed drug benefits provided to employees in accordance with collective agreement commitments.
-Purchasing insurance to cover the cost of prescribed drugs meant that the DSB was billed an annual premium based usage over the past the years.
+Purchasing insurance to cover the cost of prescribed drugs meant that the DSB was billed an annual premium based on usage over the past years.

 As of July 1, 2011, the DSB has moved away from insurance based coverage to a self-funded benefits program which includes stop loss insurance in instances where one individual's claims exceed a threshold of \$10,000 annually.
 Since the introduction of this self-funded benefits coverage program, the DSB has seen some significant savings however since the costs associated with the program are based on actual expenditures by employees and their families, there is a risk that costs will vary significantly from year to year.
-Many organizations have moved to self-funded drug benefit programs but they have found that the creation of reserve for this purpose does alleviate the need significant changes in year to year budgets as actual costs vary from year to year.
+Many organizations have moved to self-funded drug benefit programs.
+What they have found is the creation of a reserve for this purpose does alleviate the need for significant changes in year to year budgets as actual costs vary annually.
+The current annual costs for self-funded benefits is \$345,000 so we are recommending the creation of a revolving reserve to a maximum of \$100,000 which would safely cover any over expenditure in the benefits budget.
+The reserve would only be augmented when there is a year-end surplus in the benefits budget for any year.